 Our policy on cancer drugs

-Get in touch with our policy team to find out more information about our policy on access to cancer treatments.
+Get in touch with our policy team to find out more information about our work and our policies.

 Every patient should have access to the best, evidence-based treatment for them.
 Cancer drugs can improve patient survival, allow people to return to work, look after their families and lead more active and fulfilling lives.

 As we enter an era of personalised medicine where drugs can be tailored precisely to an individual’s cancer we need an NHS that can keep pace with the advances we are making in drug discovery.